In 24 cities

 However, understanding the signs of a dog dying is important to provide compassionate care.
 It allows you to identify when your pet might be in pain or discomfort and helps you make informed decisions for their final moments.

-This guide will walk you through the key signs that your dog is dying, along with some actionable tips to make sure your dog’s final days are peaceful and comfortable.
+This guide will walk you through the signs that your dog is about to die, along with some actionable tips to make sure your dog’s final days are peaceful and comfortable.

 The life of a dog varies depending on different factors, such as breed, size, and health.
 Small breed dogs like chihuahuas live up to 16 years, but larger breeds like Great Danes often have shorter lifespans, averaging 8–10 years.